HOW IS CHILD SUPPORT ESTABLISHED?

 WHAT AFFECTS FLORIDA CHILD SUPPORT?

-A court may at any time order either or both parents who owe a duty of support to a child to pay child support to the other parent in accordance with the guidelines in Section 61.30 of the Florida Statutes.
+A court may at any time order either or both parents who owe a duty of support to a child to pay child support to the other parent in accordance with the guidelines in Section 61.30, Florida Statutes.
 Payment of child support is not contingent on parenting time or contact with the child.

 A parent who does not pay a child support obligation may not be denied time-sharing on that basis.
 Likewise, a parent may not refuse to make child support payments because the time-sharing plan is not being honored by the parent who should have received child support.